Aeris111/CS_song/README.md

 The default for code-switching is to alternate between Cantonese and non-Cantonese languages.

+## Significance
+### Cultural Preservation and Transmission

+Pop songs can serve as mediums that reflect culture and showcase certain mainstream values of the local community, and Cantopop songs are no exception.
+Moreover, the annotations marked in the data help in better understanding the characteristics of Cantopop songs.
+Therefore, we believe that our collection can contribute to the preservation of Hong Kong's culture to some extent.

+### Further utilizations:

+Reproduction/Recreation (manual, AI):

+ Cantopop songs can be recreated by future generations as a nostalgic style, drawing inspiration from the data collected.
+Furthermore, the data can serve as a valuable resource for AI creation.
+The utilize of information in our collection, such as the percentage of English words used in Cantopop songs or the word classes of English words used in the lyrics, aid AI to recreate more realistic Cantopop songs.

 ## Decision of the scope of collection

 Due to the representation of public preferences, we have decided to collect the lyrics of the top 5 songs from each year.
 We specifically chose popular songs from the past 20 years because there have been significant shifts in pop music trends during this period.
 By focusing on these recent years, we expect to identifying more obvious change that will assist in the further analysis.